-The Responsibility of the Director of Public Prosecutions to End Arbitrary Persecution
+The Responsibility of the Prosecuting Authority to End Arbitrary Persecution

 The police have had a strong but not very insightful presence in the debate on drug reform.
-The Director of Public Prosecutions’ support for decriminalisation, therefore, comes as a surprise because while the Police Directorate, the Norwegian Police Confederation, and the Norwegian Narcotics Officers Association (NNPF) are more interested in continuing a regime of punishment, no matter how flawed, the response of the Director suggests a bigger perspective.
+The response of the Norwegian Prosecuting Authority, therefore, comes as a surprise because while the Police Directorate, the Norwegian Police Confederation, and the Norwegian Narcotics Officers Association (NNPF) are more interested in continuing a regime of punishment, no matter how flawed, the response of the Prosecution Authority suggests a bigger perspective.
 It testifies to an office that has prepared for the forthcoming paradigm shift and which therefore stands with human rights and the rule of law.

 As the Director of Public Prosecutions says, “Criminal law must be developed in the light of the development of society in general.
 The legal history provides several examples of the use of punishment which, judged based on current conditions and value assessments, is difficult to understand”.
 And even if the Director does not yet find “grounds for passing such a judgement on the current criminalisation of drug use and possession of drugs”, society needs to look at why we imprison people for up to 21 years for activities that are legally regulated elsewhere.

 The Norwegian reform, for this reason, is a joke.
 It simply makes no sense to propose a policy where users will be able to buy cannabis from gangsters but not be able to buy quality-assured goods abroad or cultivate it themselves.
 It also makes no sense to continue persecution on rejected premises.
 Therefore, based on the same principled thinking that is illustrated by the Director of Public Prosecutions, NGOs have contacted the Director and asked to secure the rights of the persecuted.